an introduction

 "On the morning of 31 October, Carmel radioed all brigade and district commanders: 'Do all in your power to clear quickly and immediately all hostile elements in accordance with the orders issued.
 The inhabitants should be assisted to leave the conquered areas.'
 On 10 November, Carmel added the following somewhat 'softer' order: '(B) [The troops] should continue to assist the inhabitants wishing to leave the areas conquered by us.
 This is urgent and must be carried out swiftly.
 (C) A strip of five kilometers deep behind the border between us and Lebanon must be empty of [Arab] inhabitants.'
 There can be non doubt that, in the circumstances, the brigade and district OCs understood Carmel's first order of 31 October (and perhaps also his follow-up of 10 November) as a general directive to expel." (p.52)

-I'll discuss the historical legacy and its effects in the next post.
+I'll discuss the historical legacy and its effects in a later post.

 Sources